neko-meta/r-project/README.md

 Note: To see a list of make commands, run the `make` command in the directory of this R project.

-### Package management with renv

-- Project-specific library (private library) is created by renv.
-- To record the status of the library, use the `renv::snapshot()` function.
-At this time, meta-information on packages installed in the library is stored in [`renv.lock`](./renv.lock) file.
-- The `renv::restore()` function can be used to restore the library based on the meta-information recorded in the `renv.lock` file.
-- The entity files of installed packages are stored in the package cache on the Docker host (outside the container).
-When the container is stopped and restarted, the files stored in the package cache are reused.

 ## Change environment variables (optional)

 ### Create a `.env` file